Nursing Home Bed Sore Lawyer in Albuquerque

 By showing that the staff was negligent, the plaintiff can hold the nursing home accountable under the doctrine of respondent superior.
 In New Mexico, an employer can be held vicariously liable for the negligent acts of an employee if those actions, or inactions, are committed during the course and in the scope of employment.
 In some cases, a nursing home may try to deflect liability by claiming that the doctor, nurse, or other provider who treated the resident was an independent contractor.
 The nursing home may still be held liable if the plaintiff can show it was negligent in hiring the provider.

-Damages and Compensation For Nursing Home Bed Sores
+Damages and Compensation For Nursing Home Bed Sores Lawsuits

-Your parent, spouse, or loved one may be able to recover damages if he or she developed bed and pressure sores while in the care of a nursing home.
+Your parent, spouse, or loved one may be able to recover damages if he or she develops bed and pressure sores while in the care of a nursing home.
 Recoverable damages include compensation for past and future medical expenses, pain and suffering, and loss of consortium if your relative died from bedsore complications.

-Advocacy For Your Nursing Home Negligence Case in Albuquerque
+Call Our Advocates For Your Nursing Home Negligence Case in Albuquerque

 The Albuquerque nursing home negligence lawyers at Parnall Law Firm provide counseling and representation to injured nursing home residents and their families.
 Since 1997, our attorneys have helped clients hold nursing homes accountable for their careless actions.
 We are prepared to aggressively fight for you and your right to compensation.
 If you or your relative developed bed sores while in a nursing home, call our office at 505-514-0230 or complete our online form today to schedule an initial consultation at no cost.